 You’ll arrive by a river where there’s many boats sitting idly around.
 Each boat ride can hold a maximum of two passengers so it’s a flat rate of 100,000 VND ($4.5) to have one boat, if you want to share with your travel companion.
 If you’re alone, it’ll costs 80,000 VND ($3.50).
 The boats look like they’re a bit shabby, as if made from recycled war materials but you won’t capsize if you don’t move too abruptly. 😀 The boats are paddled by mostly local women using their feet (it’s interesting to watch) and it lasts an hour or a little bit more.

-It’s a very relaxing and tranquil boat ride, especially if you’re on your own because you’re left without any interruptions to selfishly take in all the mysterious caves and paddy fields as the sound of the paddle brushing gently across the waters.
+It’s a very relaxing and tranquil boat ride, especially if you’re on your own because you’re left without any interruptions to selfishly take in all the mysterious caves and paddy fields views as you hear the sound of the paddle brushing gently across the waters.
 At the end of the trip, it would be nice to tip your boat rower since I don’t think they make that much money.
-I suspect most of the boat ticket profit are hoarded by someone else.
-However, be careful of getting scammed because there will absolutely be locals doing anything they can to make you pay for random things, like coercing you to buy food or drinks for your rower, buying their handcrafts, or taking photos of you and forcing you to pay for it.
-You have to remember that in the rural areas, you’re unfortunately viewed as money bags just because you are a foreigner.
-If you put yourself in their shoes, you will understand not to take it too personal.
+I suspect most of the boat ticket profit are hoarded by the boat company.
+However, be careful of getting scammed while on your boat cruise because there will absolutely be locals doing anything they can to make you pay for random things, like coercing you to buy food or drinks for your rower, buying their handcrafts, or taking photos of you without permission and forcing you to pay for it.
+You have to remember that in the rural areas, you’re unfortunately viewed as money bags to them because that’s the perception of foreigners to them, especially if you’re white.
+If you put yourself in their shoes, it will help you understand not to take it too personal.

 3. Rice fields

 I mean, that’s what Vietnam is known for.
-The rice farmers in triangle, straw hats plucking the rice crops in the green fields that you’ve seen in national geographic magazine are now live in action in front of you.
+The rice farmers in triangle, straw hats plucking the rice crops in the green fields that you’ve seen in national geographic magazines are now live right in front of you.
 The best place to indulge in your photography hobby.
 It’s located all around the Tam Coc area so you can’t miss it.